digital-work-lab/literature-review-seminar/slides/01-goals.md

 - Introduction section (WHAT and WHY)

     - Generativity statements
-    - Brief introduction of the topic, phenomenon, theory of interest
+    - Brief introduction of the topic, phenomenon, and theory of interest
     - Rationale for the review
     - Review objectives (and research questions)
     - Scope of the review